 The phase change temperature of these cooler packs is 18 degrees Fahrenheit, helping to accelerate the cooling of your beers, water or food.

-After use, pop them in your freezer for 24 hours and they will be ready to go again.
+After use, pop them in your freezer for 24 hours, then they will be ready to go again.

 The company is so confident in their product they offer a 6-month, 100 percent money-back guarantee.

-The larger of these ice packs is 10 inches by 14 inches and 1.5 inches thick.
+The largest of these is 10 inches by 14 inches and 1.5 inches thick.